grscheller/scheller-linux-archive/grok/Python/packaging_example/README.md

 I started out following
 [this tutorial](https://packaging.python.org/tutorials/packaging-projects/)
 from PyPA's `packaging.python.org` website.
-Unfortunately, this tutorial is out of date.
+Unfortunately, the tutorial is out of date.
 Using setuptools directly seems deprecated.
 Pipenv seems to be the replacement.